Iamsajidkhan/Viberr-Music-Website/README.md

 Searching

 You can also search for music using the search feature at the top of every page.
-Any relevant albums will appear at the top of the results page, and the results for individual songs will appear below.
+Any relevant albums will appear at the top of the results page, and the results for individual songs will appear .